David05500/minesweeper_david/README.md

 		-display results

+About the game:

-1 - I create x amount of divs when button start is pressed then I give each div class (col and row).
+I create x amount of divs when button start is pressed then I give each div class (col and row).

-2 - To gernerate bombs:
+	To gernerate bombs:
 	- I check what level of difficulty player has seclected, then
 	- (number of columns - difficulty level) * (number of rows - difficulty level) = NUMBER OF BOMB per game, then -loop over created divs untill (NUMBER OF BOMB > 0)